-Value Sub-TLV References To be assigned by IANA BND sub-TLV (this document)
+Value Sub-TLV References ----- To be BND sub-TLV (this document) assigned by IANA

-14. Security Considerations
+12. Security Considerations

 This document defines IS-IS extensions for BN discovery within an administrative domain.
 Hence the security of the BN discovery relies on the security of IS-IS.